 The atheist novelist Terry Pratchett (died in 2015) made many fair and occasionally unfair criticisms of religious people in his novels.
 But he believed in the sanctity of human life, saying that the objectification of humans is one of the greatest evils (or the root of all evil).
 This is an incredibly important truth, defended in the Quran in this way:

 Because of that We ordained for the Children of Israel: that whoever kills a person—unless it is for murder or corruption on earth—it is as if he killed the whole of mankind; and whoever saves it, it is as if he saved the whole of mankind.
-Our messengers came to them with clarifications, but even after that, many of them continue to commit excesses in the land.3
+Our messengers came to them with clarifications, but even after that, many of them continue to commit excesses in the land.4

 The above verse, as has been realized by interpreters, is telling us that human life has infinite worth.
 Regardless of how large the population becomes, killing a single human is as evil as killing all of humanity.
 This means that there is something special, sacred, about humans.
-Terry Pratchett, in recognizing this essential truth and defending it, is morally far superior to any Muslim who does not believe in the sanctity of human life and justifies murder in the name of Islam.
+Terry Pratchett, in recognizing this essential truth and defending it, is morally superior in this regard to any Muslim who does not believe in the sanctity of human life and justifies murder in the name of Islam.

 Despite our differences with non-Muslims, they are still our brothers and sisters, since we are all Children of Adam as the Quran constantly reminds us.
-Our attitude toward them should be the same as the attitude of the Prophets toward humanity; and attitude of respect and sympathy, not out of a desire to manipulate them, but because this the right and just way to treat humans.
+Our attitude toward them should be the same as the attitude of the Prophets toward humanity; and attitude of respect and sympathy, not out of a desire to manipulate them, but because this is the right and just way to treat humans.

 Muslim unity will not come about through force, but through love and sympathy.
 Muslims, by the virtue of being humans, have a natural tendency toward creating communities of consensus that practice moderate, conservative Islam without the need for authority.